Poon choi: Ingredients

-Poon Choi includes ingredients such as pork, beef, lamb, chicken, duck, abalone, ginseng, shark fin, fish maw, prawn, crab, dried mushroom, fishballs, squid, dried eel, dried shrimp, pigskin, bean curd and Chinese white radish.
+Poon choi includes ingredients such as pork, beef, lamb, chicken, duck, abalone, ginseng, shark fin, fish maw, prawn, crab, dried mushroom, fishballs, squid, dried eel, dried shrimp, pigskin, chicken feet, duck feet, goose feet, bean curd and Chinese white radish.

 Out of respect to their guests the villagers put only a relatively small amount of vegetables in Poon choi.
 To walled villagers, vegetables are not highly valued ingredients.
 In order to offer the best food during important annual events, villagers prefer to include mostly meat and seafood in Poon choi.

 Preparation of ingredients

 Three days are traditionally required for preparing and cooking the meal.

 The first day: A trip to the mountains is required to gather firewood, which must be chopped to size.

 In ancient times when people did not have liquefied petroleum gas, plenty of firewood had to be available to cook all the food.
 Today, there are still many walled villages that adhere to the use of wood for fuel because the residents believe that liquefied petroleum gas is less strong and does not supply as much heat or last as long as firewood.
 Only a wood fire is believed to produce the real flavour of the dish.